MicrosoftDocs/Viva/Viva/glint/setup/program-set-up.md

 ---
 title: Program setup in Program Summary
-description: In Program Setup you define the basics of your program, such as its name and what languages will be needed, along with confidentiality directives. ms.author: JudithWeiner
+description: In Program Setup you define the basics of your program, such as its name and what languages are needed, along with confidentiality directives. ms.author: JudithWeiner
 author: JudyWeiner
 manager: elizapo